j-labbe/weather-app-clone/README.md

 ## Technologies Used
 - Flask
 - [Public Weather API](http://weatherapi.com) (for weather data)
-- [Public IP Address Location API](https://ipinfo.io) (for retrieving the zip code of the IP address that requested the content)
+- [Public IP Address Location API](https://ipinfo.io) (for retrieving the timezone of the IP address that requested the content)

 ## Languages
 - Python